chientrm/site/blog/2022-09-25-secure-vm-instance-with-cloudflare-tunnel/index.md

 Firstly, deploy a server on port `80` or `443` is usually blocked by firewall.
 Secondly, issuing and applying an SSL certificate is costly and complicated.
-Thirdly, exposing server's IP to the internet is a bad practice.
+Thirdly, exposing a server's IP to the internet is a bad practice.
 Thus, this article will show you how to secure your server with CF Tunnel.

 ## Introduction